THLNet: two-stage heterogeneous lightweight network for monaural speech enhancement: Experiments

 \begin{itemize} \item \textbf{DPCRN}: We use the configuration in \cite{le2021dpcrn} to re-implement the DPCRN, to serve as a baseline for the single-stage U-shaped network, denoted as DPCRN(base).
 For the modified lightweight version (denoted as DPCRN), channel number of the convolutional layers in the encoder is {64,64,64}, the kernel size and stride are set to {(5,2), (3,2), (3,2)} and {(2,1), (2,1), (1,1)} in the frequency and time dimensions, respectively, and the hidden size of the dual-path LSTM is set to 64.

 \item \textbf{DFNet}: We use the configuration in \cite{dang2022dpt} to reimplement DFNet with some modifications to satisfy the causal settings as a baseline for the single-stage, single-scale network, denoted as DFNet(base).
 Causal convolution, GRU, and attention were used.
-In addition, in the inter transformer module (modeling sub-band temporal information), attention is removed and only the GRU is retained.
+In addition, in the intra transformer module (modeling sub-band temporal information), attention is removed and only the GRU is retained.
 For the modified lightweight version (denoted as DFNet), the difference compared to DFNet(base) is that the number of feature maps $C$ of the T-F spectrum is set to 48 and the dense connections in the codec are removed. \end{itemize}

 In the training stage, we train the proposed models for 100 epochs.
 We use Adam \cite{kingma2014adam} as the optimizer and a gradient clipping with a maximum L2-norm of 5 to avoid gradient explosion.
 The initial learning rate (LR) was set to 0.0004 and then decayed by a factor of 0.98 every two epochs.
-Our aim is to design lightweight real-time online models where all operations in the models (such as convolution and LSTM) are causal.
+Our aim is to design lightweight real-time online models where all operations in the models (except those in the inter transformer) are causal and the overall latency of the algorithm is 48ms.
+The core codes are available\footnote{https://github.com/dangf15/THLNet}.